matchaxnb/look-upon-terra/doc/embedded.md

 # Embedded Figures

-You may wish to embed figures produced with *Blast Radius* in other documents.
+You may wish to embed figures produced with *Look Upon Terra* in other documents.
 You will need the following:

  1. an `svg` file and `json` document representing the graph and its layout.
-These are produced with *Blast Radius*, as follows
+These are produced with *Look Upon Terra*, as follows

 ````bash
 [...]$ terraform graph | look-upon-terra --svg > graph.svg